piured/courel/README.md

 The value of each `GimmickPair` determines the amount of seconds the song time will be delayed w.r.t. to the beat it is placed at.
 A value of 1 will delay the song time for 1 second, a value of 2 will delay the song time for 2 seconds, and so on.
 Negative values are not allowed.

-You must always return a non-empty list in the `GetDelays` method of the `ILoader` interface.
+You must always return a non-empty list in the `GetDelays` method of the `IChart` interface.
 Charts not using this gimmick shall return an empty list.

 To show the difference w.r.t. to the Stops gimmick above, we modified the Delays gimmick by adding exactly the same delays as in the Stops gimmick: